Installing TLS/SSL Certificates in Apache Server

 #Include conf/extra/httpd-ssl.conf

-In your hosting machine, create a Virtual Host entry or file for your domain under the recommended folder.
+In your hosting machine, create or update a Virtual Host entry or file for your domain under the recommended folder.
 Use it to enable SSL and include the certificate files as required.

 If there is a SSL default template available in your Apache server, then use the template to create the Virtual Host.